IlayBokobza/router-maker/README.md

   },
 ```

-This will look for html files in a "views" folder inside the root directory, and will output the router at the root directory.
+By default the package will look for html files in a "views" folder inside the root directory, and will output the router at the root directory.
 You can config this behavior by adding some flags.

 ```json